TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 - Eval : `bash eval_transformer.sh`

 ### Calculation
-You can use `category_score_mean.py` to calculate the average score of an agent by FloorPlan from the log files after evaluation, even if there are a large number of log files.
+You can use `category_score_mean.py` to calculate the average score of an agent by FloorPlan from the log files after evaluation, even if there are a lot of log files.

 # Yolo_dataset